Mark-Cooper-Janssen-Vooles/js-algorithms-data-structures/README.md

 - random access is not allowed in lists
 - in arrays insertion and deletion can be expensive due to re-indexing
 - arrays elements can quickly be accessed at specific index

+### Push
+- adds a node to the end of the singly linked list, i.e. replaces the tail

+### Pop
+- removes a node from the end of the linked list